-Four structural gaps that generate examination findings, consistently across every institution size.
+Four structural gaps generating examination findings right now, consistently across every institution size.

 Reporting acknowledges AI risk in general terms but cannot answer the examination question: what are your open AI governance gaps, who owns them, and what is the remediation timeline?